 David R. Packer

 David Randy Packer began practising martial arts in 1980, starting with Kung Fu and continuing with Aikido, Taekwondo, Tai Chi, Hung Gar, Hwarangdo, Shotokan Karate, and other unarmed fighting arts.
 He fell in love with historical swordplay, and the rapier in particular, a couple of decades later.
 In 2004, he founded the Academie Duello Centre for Swordplay with Devon Boorman.
 After leaving Academie Duello, he spent years refining his training methods before co-founding Valkyrie Western Martial Arts Assembly in 2012.
 David also has a wealth of experience in security, self-defense, and tactical training.
 He has worked as a bouncer and security contractor, and has designed and delivering self-defense and intervention training to a range of audiences - from emergency responders to single teen mothers - since 1998.
-He currently works as a roleplayer at Vancouver's Tactical Training Centre.
+From 2015-2019, he worked as a roleplayer at Vancouver's Tactical Training Centre.

 David’s Box Wrestle Fence method is the training foundation for Valkyrie WMAA.
 He uses his extensive experience to create lessons that are challenging, exciting, and varied, and to draw out the mechanical and philosophical foundations that underpin the arts we practice.
 He is particularly interested in the science of movement and fitness, and loves bringing the latest sport science into the classroom.
 As a coach, David works relentlessly to bring out the best in every student and has a particular gift for helping them recognize and exploit their unique strengths as fighters.
 To learn more about the philosophy behind his teaching and his thoughts on other subjects, visit David's blog, BoxWrestleFence.